 The funding is made available from the IEEE I&M Society.

 Presentation will be made at the Awards Luncheon at I2MTC.

 1. Candidate must be at minimum, a student member of the IEEE.
 2. Candidate’s advisor must be a member of the IEEE and the I&M Society.
-3. Previous grant recipients are not eligible for a period of two years after receiving the grant.
+3. Previous award recipients are not eligible for a period of two years after receiving the award.
 4. No more than one nomination per graduate advisor will be considered.

 Project Title: Assurance of traceability for smartphone--‐based kinetic measurements

 Project Title: An Advanced Digital Electrical Impedance Tomography System for Medical Imaging